Pump Station Screening Project

 The advantages of selecting cone screens is they have a positive brushing action, preventing debris build up, sedimentation and bio-fouling.
 Moreover, they can be used even if not fully submerged, having a large surface area with a smaller footprint.

 The primary way the fish screens do this is by reducing approach and through slot velocities.
 For example, a normal pump inlet could have an inlet velocity up to and possibly over 3m/second.
 This means the “area of influence’ around the pump inlet is significant.
 It can drag a lot of debris to the pump from a long way away.

 The cone screens have an approach velocity of only 0.12m/second, at a flow capacity of 600ML/day – and much less at lower pumping volumes.

 By pumping less debris at the pump station, TNIS hope that its members will be seeing a reduced debris amount being delivered on-farm.
 This will also hopefully reduce on-farm running cost.

 Most TNIS members now use Lateral Move or Pivot Irrigator systems.
 They use sprinkler nozzles that are prone to blocking with debris.

 Another advantage is hopefully for the environment!
 By not pumping debris, egg larval and even adult fish, we here at TNIS hope it’s a win-win situation for our members, the NSW Rec Fishers – and the fish.

-NSW DPI Fisheries have a team of Researchers that will be conducting controlled tests throughout the 2020/21 TNIS pumping season.
+NSW DPI Fisheries have a team of Researchers that will be conducting controlled tests throughout the next few pumping seasons.
 They will be checking the channel system for egg larval, fish and the screens effectiveness.